laurabc2103/HamSpamClassification/README.md

 Emails_arff_conversion.py.
 The code was implemented to make the email data suitable for Weka by converting it into the .arff format with a proper structure comprising a header and data.
 This ensured the integration of the file into Weka, allowing for smooth training and evaluation of the model.

 Preprocessing_code_cleaning.py.
 The code was designed to preprocess the email text to enhance classification accuracy.
-It performed tasks such as removing special characters, slashes, and hyphens, converting text to lowercase, removing punctuation, and eliminating stopwords.
+It performed tasks such as removing special characters, slashes, and hyphens, removing punctuation, and eliminating stopwords.
 These preprocessing steps ensured cleaner and more uniform input data, reducing noise and strengthening the classification process.